-- 65. Materiality is an expression of the relative significance of a matter in the context of the financial statements as a whole.
+- Materiality is an expression of the relative significance of a matter in the context of the financial statements as a whole.
 A matter is material if its omission or misstatement would reasonably influence the decisions of an addressee of the auditor's report.
 The assessment of what is material is a matter of professional judgement over both the amount and the nature of the misstatement.
-We review our assessment of materiality throughout our audit. - 66.
+We review our assessment of materiality throughout our audit. - 65.
 Performance materiality is the working level of materiality used throughout the audit.
 We use performance materiality to determine the nature, timing and extent of audit procedures carried out.
 We perform audit procedures on all transactions, or group of transactions, and balances that exceed our performance materiality.
-This means that we perform a greater level of testing on the areas deemed to be at significant risk of material misstatement.
+This means that we perform a greater level of testing on the areas deemed to be at significant risk of material misstatement. - Performance materiality is set at a 66. value less than overall materiality for the financial statements as a whole to reduce to an appropriately low level the probability that the aggregate of

-- 67. Performance materiality set at a value less than overall materiality for the financial statements as a whole to reduce to an appropriately low level the probability that the aggregate of the uncorrected and undetected misstatements exceed overall materiality. - 68.
+- the uncorrected and undetected misstatements exceed overall materiality. - 67.
 Our initial assessment of materiality and performance materiality is set out in the table below:

+Materiality

-Materiality £ Overall materiality: Our initial assessment is based on approximately 1.5% of the Board's 2019/20 gross expenditure.
-We consider this to the principal consideration for the users of the annual accounts when assessing the performance of the Board.
-100,000 Performance materiality: using our professional judgement we have calculated performance materiality at approximately 75% of overall materiality.
-75,000
+Overall materiality: Our initial assessment is based on approximately 1.5% of the Board's gross expenditure as disclosed in the 2020/21 audited annual accounts.
+We consider this to the principal consideration for the users of the annual accounts when assessing the financial performance of the Board.